BLOG

 Choosing the right consulting tier requires a decision matrix that accounts for problem complexity, execution capacity, budget constraints, and timeline urgency.
 Boutique specialists outperform when the problem is focused, the timeline is short, and you need hands-on implementation support.
 Big Four firms make sense when the problem is enterprise-scale, regulatory complexity is high, or board-level credibility is required.

 Problem complexity is the first filter.
-If the strategic question is “Should we enter this market?” and you need a yes/no answer with a go-to-market roadmap, a boutique specialist can deliver it in 6 weeks for $25K.
-If the question is “How do we restructure our global supply chain to comply with new trade regulations across 12 countries?” you need Big Four resources and regulatory expertise.
+If the strategic question is “Should organizations enter this market?”.
+And you need a yes/no answer with a go-to-market roadmap, a boutique specialist can deliver it in 6 weeks for $25K.
+If the question is “How do organizations restructure the global supply chain to comply with new trade regulations across 12 countries?”.
+You need Big Four resources and regulatory expertise.
 The mistake is hiring Big Four for the first problem because you assume complexity requires brand credibility.

 Execution capacity is the second filter.
 If your team is 15 people and you have no dedicated project manager, a 150-page Big Four deliverable is a liability.
 You will spend six months translating the deck into action items.
 A boutique strategist delivers a 12-page roadmap your team can execute Monday morning.
 If your team is 200 people with a PMO and you need a multi-year transformation roadmap, Big Four methodology, and project management infrastructure, then the cost is justified.
 Apply a VRIO framework here: ask whether the consulting deliverable creates a resource that is valuable, rare, inimitable, and organized for capture.